exchangegroup/braintree-framework-builder/README.md

 ### Job's done!

 We have built the Braintree.framework.
-This is what I think is good about it.
+This is what I think is good about it:

 * We can now use Braintree in any Swift or Objective-C iOS app by just dragging the `Braintree.framework` file into "Embedded Binaries" section.
 * Your app will build quickly because Braintree source files have been already built into the framework.